rmrt1n/rmrt1n.github.io/articles/generative-testing.md

 This does a few things:

 1. Create a test configuration with random values.
 There are only a few ATM, and no fancy fault injections, but it's a start.
-2. Initialise Cardinal with that configuration and replace non-deterministic components (e.g. NATS handlers, snapshot storage) with deterministic fakes that contains assertions.
+2. Initialise Cardinal with that configuration and replace non-deterministic components (e.g. NATS handlers, snapshot storage) with deterministic fakes that contain assertions.
 The non-deterministic parts are tested separately in integration tests.
 3. Register systems using the user-provided `setup` function.
 I'll talk more about this soon.
 4. Extract type information from the command types used in the systems using reflection.
 We'll use this to generate random commands to send to the Cardinal.
 5. Run for N ticks (configurable) and perform a random operation each time.